Dinuirar/sample-server/README.md

 # sample-server

+To read more about the SAMPLE project, see [sample-main repository](https://github.com/Dinuirar/sample-main)

 This server is intended to run on Raspberry Pi 4.
 It was tested on 64-bit Ubuntu 19, but I guess it would be easier to set up on 32-bit Raspbian ; )
 If you want to use it on 64-bit Ubuntu 19:
 - install *raspi-config* following the instructions from [FalcoGer's answer on askubuntu](https://askubuntu.com/questions/1130052/enable-i2c-on-raspberry-pi-ubuntu):